jgarber623/webmention-endpoint-ruby/README.md

 - [sporkmonger/addressable](https://github.com/sporkmonger/addressable) – Source code for the Addressable Ruby gem
 - [httprb/http](https://github.com/httprb/http) – Source code for the HTTP Ruby gem

+## Contributing

+Interested in helping improve webmention-endpoint-discovery-ruby?
+Awesome!
+Your help is greatly appreciated.
+See [CONTRIBUTING.md](https://github.com/jgarber623/blob/master/CONTRIBUTING.md) for details.

 ## Acknowledgments

 webmention-endpoint-discovery-ruby wouldn't exist without Webmention and the hard work put in by everyone involved in the [IndieWeb](https://indieweb.org) movement.
 Additionally, the comprehensive endpoint discovery test suite at [webmention.rocks](https://webmention.rocks) was invaluable in the development of this Ruby gem.